-A stakeholder is anyone that has a vested interest in a system.
-Foundational to arriving at harmony between the stakeholders of a system is having a common conceptual framework or world view for thinking about and discussing the system.
+A stakeholder is anyone that has a vested interest in a logical system.
+Foundational to arriving at harmony between the stakeholders of a logical system is having a common conceptual framework or axioms, theorems, and world view for thinking about and discussing the system.